hyperformancelabs/luxury-fragrance-shop/database/README_en.md

 - **Port**: As configured in your `.env` file (default: 1433)
 - **Username**: `sa`
 - **Password**: As configured in your `.env` file
-- **Database**: By default, no database is created.
-You'll need to create one after connecting.
+- **Database**: Use the `MSSQL_DATABASE` value from your environment file or specify when running the `create-db.sh` script

-## Docker Compose Configuration
+## Docker Compose and Dockerfile Configuration

-The `docker-compose.yml` file defines:
+The project uses two main configuration files to set up the environment:

+### Dockerfile
-- SQL Server image version
+- Based on the official SQL Server 2022 image
-- Platform settings (linux/amd64)
+- Pre-installs `sqlcmd` and related tools
+- Configures PATH for easy `sqlcmd` usage
+- Automatically accepts Microsoft's EULA

+### docker-compose.yml
+- Builds container from Dockerfile
 - Environment variables configuration
 - Port mapping
 - Persistent volume for data storage